TemplateInvaders/ti-woocommerce-wishlist/readme.txt

 * Fixed pagination issue on a Wishlist page for all actions
 * Fixed minor PHP issues
 * Fixed minor CSS issues

-= 1.9.18 =
-*Release Date - 4 April 2019*

-* Fixed an issue with removing products from wishlist when added to cart for WooCommerce prior 3.x versions.
-* Fixed an issue when the wizard add multiple shortcodes to an exists page

 [See changelog for all versions](https://raw.githubusercontent.com/TemplateInvaders/ti-woocommerce-wishlist/master/changelog.txt).